• Skip to main content

 Reminding us that looks can be deceiving, our guide thought it was time for an authentic culinary experience.
 He brought us to Ly Quoc Su Ha Noi, a local eatery between the city and the Cu Chi tunnels that he says is renowned for the best Pho in Saigon, the iconic Vietnamese noodle soup.

-While it was quite tasty, I was surprised anyone would eat hot soup on such a typically hot day.
+While I found it quite tasty, the heat surprised me, especially that anyone chose to eat hot soup on such a typically hot day.
 An alternate use of our time would have been this food tour on a motorbike that our neighbour did when she was here and highly recommended.
 Reserve your food tour here.

 Tips for safely crossing the street in Saigon